How Did We Get Land-Grant Colleges?

 1. Where the demand came from matters as historical fact, and historical fact matters in understanding human behavior, but otherwise does it matter why the land grant institutions came into existence?

 I.e. they came and we have them.
 Their effectiveness probably varies by state (along with their athletic achievements).
-Isn’t the question whether the came along at the right time to increase the quality of human capital required by rapid growth of technology and science?
+Isn’t the question whether they came along at the right time to increase the quality of human capital required by rapid growth of technology and science?
 Did the late 19th C require a different kind of technical education than the centuries when many scientists and technology creators were self-schooled or came from apprenticeships?

 Next, do we have alternatives today, and if so, what and how much of the job could they assume?